RPiOVN/p2pvps-server/specifications/client-specification.md

 encrypted drives.
 However, instructions for setting up LUKS encryption inside the renters Docker container will be provided by this project.

-This is an excellent guide that can be adapted to encrypt persistant storage in a Docker container: https://launchbylunch.com/posts/2014/Jan/13/encrypting-docker-on-digitalocean/
+This is an excellent guide that can be adapted to encrypt persistentstorage in a Docker container: https://launchbylunch.com/posts/2014/Jan/13/encrypting-docker-on-digitalocean/

 ## Deployment Packages